 In most cases, beta thalassemia is diagnosed before a child's second birthday.
 Children with beta thalassemia major may have a swollen abdomen or symptoms of anemia or failure to thrive.

 If the doctor suspects beta thalassemia, he or she will take a blood sample for testing.
-Blood tests can reveal red blood cells that are pale, varied in shape and size, or smaller than normal.
+Blood tests can reveal red blood cells that are pale, varied in shape and size, and smaller than normal.
 They also can detect low red blood cell counts and cells with an uneven distribution of hemoglobin, which causes them to look like a bull's-eye when seen through a microscope.

 If both parents are carriers of the beta thalassemia disorder, doctors can conduct tests on a fetus before birth.
 This is done through either: